Deffro/deffro.github.io/_projects/battle-of-the-cities.md

 title: "Battle of the Cities"
 date: 2018-10-09
 author_profile: true
-excerpt: ""
+excerpt: "Let’s suppose that you want to relocate.
+You don't know where, yet.
+You have enough money in order to relocate and then search for a job in your new city.
+You did a quick search for the most livable cities in the world."
 tags: [pre-process, features, sklearn, machine learning]
 header:
-  image: "images/projects/emotion/emotion.png"
+  image: "images/projects/map-clusters.png"
-  teaser: "images/teasers/emotion.png"
+  teaser: "images/teasers/map-clusters.png"
 categories:
   - Data Processing
-  - Feature Selection
   - Machine Learning
+  -Clustering
 mathjax: "true"
 ---

 Let’s suppose that you want to relocate.
 You don't know where, yet.
 You have enough money in order to relocate and then search for a job in your new city.
 You did a quick search for the most livable cities in the world.
-IOn the web you found that the top 10 cities to live are:
+On the web you found that the top 10 cities to live are:

 1. Vienna, Austria
 2. Melbourne, Australia